 There is some acceptance at political level that excise increases are leading to an increase in illicit trade.
 Cigarettes in Ireland are now the most expensive cigarettes in the EU – increased excise drives consumers away from law-abiding retailers and into the arms of criminal gangs selling smuggled, cheaper, cigarettes.
-Those who purchase smuggled products knowingly do so because there is no deterrent or risk does not deter levels of illegal activity.
+Those who purchase smuggled products knowingly do so because the deterrent or risk does not deter levels of illegal activity.

 The first ever discovery of an illegal cigarette factory on Irish soil in March 2018 clearly demonstrates that the illegal trade of tobacco is going from strength to strength, with the methodology used by criminals constantly evolving.
 Up until now, illegal tobacco was assumed to have been sourced only through smugglers, both across the border and through our ports.
 An further five illegal production sites have been discovered across the island of Ireland since March 2018.

 Excise is a regressive stealth tax and it disproportionately burdens lower and middle-income people

 As lower-income earners are more likely to smoke, they also bear more of the tax burden than higher-income earners, in absolute terms and as a percentage of income.
 According to statistics from Health Ireland Summary Report 2019, smoking rates are higher in more disadvantaged areas (24%) than in more affluent areas (14%).¹

 Excise on cigarettes is a discriminatory tax on a minority of the population